minollisantiago/Getting-and-Cleaning-Data-Peer-Assessment/CodeBook.md

-#Code Book - Peer Assesment
+#Code Book - Peer Assessment

 ###General Description
 This dataset is based on the "Human Activity Recognition Using Smartphones Dataset - Version 1.0[1]", which